tlcMattLarson/mkdocs-cms-2/docs/code-views/forms.md

 !!!
 NOTE
     You can place multiple .checkbox divs inside of the .form-group div and they will stack nicely.

-## Checkboxes - Generated Groups
+## Checkboxes - Generated

-There are two ways of generating groups of checkboxes: CheckBoxList (for medium sized groups of checkboxes) and CheckBoxDropdown (for large groups of checkboxes).
+If you have data on the back-end (ie. from the server) and you want to render that out into a group of checkboxes, you will want to use one of our HTML Helpers.
+There are two helpers that can be used for generating groups of checkboxes: CheckBoxList (for medium sized groups of checkboxes) and CheckBoxDropdown (for large groups of checkboxes).

 ### Checkbox List - Medium